 Water Damage Tips

-You’ve suffered a water loss.
+You have suffered a water loss.
 While you are waiting for us to arrive, below are helpful tips to help deal with the damage:

 - Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
-(Never use the vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using a mop or towels.
+(Don’t use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if possible.
+- Carpets: Avoid walking or tracking on carpet when possible.
 Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Shut doors in affected rooms to focus smoke odors as much as possible.
+- Doors: Close all doors in affected areas to limit smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!